kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

 - This optional equip makes the Sith Governor easier to survive by providing Damage Resistance: 5/- vs. Slashing.
 This also helps against Kath Hounds, Kinrath, and anyone wielding a vibrosword, such as the Rakata Warriors on Lehon.
 Equipping this, both before Sith Base and again on Leviathan, is personal preference, but it is more recommended before the Sith Base.

 *Shield: Echani Shield* - Found on Dantooine, Casus Sandral's corpse
 - This optional equip can be used to aid survival in certain key fights, particularly the Sand People Chieftain fight.
 It also helps in the Manaan Sith Base and against Darth Bandon on Korriban.
-This will typically not be re-equipped on the Leviathan since the MC is bulky enough by that point.
+This will typically not be re-equipped on the Leviathan since the MC is bulky enough by that point, but it could be used to try to avoid medpac usage during the Saul Karath fight.

 *Body: Jedi Knight Robe* - Found on Dantooine, Nemo's corpse
 - We must use Robes to use our Force powers (mainly Speed), and this is the best convenient robe to get.
 Optionally, you can loot a chewed Twi'lek corpse at the mouth of the Krayt Dragon cave for a Jedi Master Robe but the extra 1 defense really isn't worth it.

 *Weapon: Double-bladed Lightsaber* - Found on Taris, Brejik's corpse
 - We borrow Bastila's lightsaber for the run (and probably give it back afterwards).
 The crystals we use are as follows:
-  - Sigil Crystal: Placed after Dantooine, used for +1 Attack
+  - **Sigil Crystal:** Mainly used for +1 Attack, but the extra d6 of damage is nice too.
+Placed after Dantooine and kept until leaving Lehon.
-  - Krayt Dragon Pearl: Good damage boost, but essential for the +3 Attack boost.
+  - **Krayt Dragon Pearl:** Good damage boost, but essential for the +3 Attack boost.
 Placed after Tatooine and kept there for the rest of the run.
-  - Solari Crystal: The best crystal in the game; placed after Lehon so that we can ignore our alignment almost entirely, but have better fights on Star Forge.
+  - **Solari Crystal:** The best crystal in the game with a +3 Attack and Damage boost; the d8 vs. Dark Side is rarely applicable (but does help vs. Summit Bastila and Star Forge Malak).
+Placed after Lehon so that we can ignore our alignment almost entirely.

 *Belt: Nerve Amplifier Belt* - Bought on Tatooine from Mic'Tunan'Jus Orgu (1000 Credits)
 - This provides the crucial Immunity: Mind-Affecting that we used to get from our Implant slot.
-We actually get two of these and give one to Carth for the Leviathan so he doesn't get [Duration Glitch](<../Techniques/Glitchless Tricks#duration-glitch>) Stunned.
+We actually loot a second one of these and give it to Carth for the Leviathan so he doesn't get [Duration Glitch](<../Techniques/Glitchless Tricks#duration-glitch>) Stunned.

 All of our equipment should be equipped by the time we leave Tatooine, with the exception of the Solari crystal.
 We'll also use the Combat Suit and various vibroblades while on Taris.

 ## Credit Route

 The new route has a very streamlined credit route, since we no longer need 8500 credits for the CNS Strength Enhancer.
-Because of this, we make do with 5 shopping trips during the run; there is a backup shopping trim if you're short on stims as well.
+Because of this, we make do with 5 shopping trips during the run, though with a random Alacrity on Endar Spire we can skip one of those shopping trips.
 Our shopping is as follows:

 *1. Larrim on Taris*
 - Sell: Nonessential items to reach ~1014 Credits